maelys-mcardle/adventure/examples/ottawa/entities/ottawa/apartment.md

 You are in your bathroom.

-### aptEntrance: your appartment unit entrance
+### aptEntrance: your apartment unit entrance

-You are in the entrance to your appartment unit.
+You are in the entrance to your apartment unit.

 ### aptHallway: building hallway

-You are in the hallway of your appartment building.
+You are in the hallway of your apartment building.

-### aptBuildingEntrance: your appartment building entrance
+### aptBuildingEntrance: your apartment building entrance

-You are in the entrance to your appartment building.
+You are in the entrance to your apartment building.